bvchess/taxman/README.md

 `bin/taxman [options] <board size or range>`

 Where `board size or range` is an integer or range of integers.
 Run the taxman command with no options in order to learn more.
+Here are some examples:

-This command will show the optimal games from N=1 to N=10:
+This command will show the moves made and the tax paid for optimal games from N=1 to N=10:
     `bin/taxman -s 1-10`